tscnlab/LabHandbook/documentation/src/conventions/timestamps.md

 The time specification follows `HH` for hours, `MM` for minutes, and `SS` for seconds.
 As an example, `18:33:22` corresponds to 6 pm, minute 33 at second 22.
 When no second information is available, the `SS` information should be set to `00`.

-### Generating the time stamp
+### Generating the timestamp

-To generate such a time stamp in Python, you can use the following command:
+To generate such a timestamp in Python, you can use the following command:

 ```
 from datetime import datetime